Fertility Supplements for Women:

 Implantation failure can happen for a variety of reasons, including:

-- embryo quality, including chromosomal abnormalities of the embryo
+- Embryo quality, including chromosomal abnormalities of the embryo

-- uterine problems
+- Uterine problems

-Some nutrients help increase female fertility by supporting fetal development.
 While fetal development may not seem like a “fertility supplement,” fetal defects can lead to pregnancy loss and lower the chances of a live birth, which is certainly the most important measure of fertility.

 Folate and choline are important nutrients that fit into this category.